Christmas in London: London Lights, Winter Wonderland, Christmas Markets and Events:

 Whilst Londoners are dashing about on Christmas Eve doing their last-minute Christmas shopping, visitors to London may wish to escape the shopping frenzy and take a tour perhaps to Windsor, Stonehenge and Bath or Leeds Castle, Canterbury and Dover.

 And on Christmas Day, whilst the streets of London may be quieter, there are still a lot that visitors in London can do.
 You can feast on a traditional Christmas lunch whilst enjoying the sights of London on a Christmas Day River Thames lunch cruise, or go further afield and enjoy a Christmas Lunch in the Cotswolds.
-For the full list of Christmas Eve and Christmas Day tours, see Here.What questions does this raise for you?
+For the full list of Christmas Eve and Christmas Day tours, see Here.What about you?
+What are your thoughts on this subject?